 Symptoms of a leg injury can vary depending on the type and severity of the injury.
 Common symptoms of a leg injury include:

-- Pain: Pain in the leg can range from mild discomfort to severe and sharp pain, depending on the extent of the injury.
+• Pain: Leg pain can range from mild discomfort to severe and sharp, depending on the extent of the injury.

 Leg injuries in a car accident can result from various factors.
 The sudden impact and force generated during a collision can lead to direct trauma to the legs, causing fractures, dislocations, and soft tissue injuries.